Zh0ny/resumo-do-lab-Azure/README.md

 ### 7. Private Endpoint for Storage Account
    - **Experience**: I created a **private endpoint** to securely connect to my Azure Storage Account within a **virtual network**.
 This ensures that traffic between my services and the storage account does not traverse the public internet, providing an additional layer of security.
 The private endpoint enables the use of private IP addresses to access the storage account, restricting access to only resources within the network.

+### 8. Azure SQL Database Configuration
+   - **Experience**: I created an **Azure SQL Database** and configured its associated server.
+I enabled both **SQL Authentication** (to connect using a SQL Server login) and **Microsoft Authentication** (to allow login using Microsoft accounts).
+This setup ensures flexibility in how users authenticate to the database, supporting both traditional SQL logins and Azure Active Directory-based logins for more integrated security and management.

+   - **Steps**:
+     1. Configured the server for SQL Authentication and Microsoft Authentication.
+     2. Created a new SQL database on the server.

 ---

 ## Conclusion

 This basic onboarding experience on Azure allowed me to explore essential resources and become familiar with the portal, as well as compute, networking, and storage services.
 I also gained insights into the redundancy options available to ensure data resilience in cloud environments.
 Additionally, setting up a private endpoint added an important layer of security for accessing the storage account.
+The addition of configuring an Azure SQL Database with dual authentication methods ensures secure access while providing flexibility for users.
 This repository serves as a record of this onboarding and will be useful for future Azure projects.

 ---